atduskgreg/drift/README.markdown

 TODO:
 --------

+* deal with save prompt on quit for unsaved docs
+* rename GEDocument's associated_library to something that indicates it's a tableView and not a library; like maybe "associatedTableView"
 * break out functionality for copying gist url
 * error handling on talking to GH
 * make creating a new document not open a new window